someshkar/birthday-wisher/README.md

 # Birthday Message

-A simple placeholder website for wishing happy birthday to people you know.
+A simple website for wishing a Happy Birthday to people you know.
 Simply replace your name and the other person's name in `src/data/BirthdayData.js` to use it.

-Enjoy!
+Also, make sure you change the `homepage` property in `package.json` to wherever you want to deploy your website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).